 Cross-breeding is the process of choosing desired qualities from two different sources.
 The plant selection process hasn’t altered in eight years, and crossing two popcorn cousins creates improved varieties of popcorn.

-Is Popcorn Actually Corn?
+Is Popcorn Classified as Corn?

 The scientific answer is yes, but it is a unique form of corn.
 Popcorn is the only type of corn that pops, and its distinctive design is the secret to its success.